IBM/sms-analysis-with-wks/README.md

 Using **NLU** without a **WKS** model ID is less ideal, as the server does not extract the entities we are looking for.
 It extracts generic data such as company name and some location details, but it does not extract the domain specific offer details we desire.

 ```
-Note: Replace API URL in below command with the one copied in step 2.
+Note: If using an IAM API key for authentication, use the first curl command and if using old authentication then use second curl command.
 ```

 ```